 Maintenance costs less than repair.
 Annual repair costs are estimated at 1 percent of a home’s price.
-Getting comfortable with the different aspects of your new home and staying up-to-date on routine care could save you nearly $2,500 a year, based on today’s $248,857 median-priced house.
+Getting comfortable with the different aspects of your new home and staying up-to-date on routine care could save you more than $3,500 a year, based on today’s $357,810 median-priced house.

 Own a home sooner than you think

-We’re helping many borrowers close over five weeks faster than the industry average.* So, start planning your housewarming party.
+We’re helping many borrowers close in as little as 10 days.
+So, start planning your housewarming party.
 You’ll be home before you know it.